Blowfly (musician): Biography

 Reid was born in Cochran, Georgia, in 1939 and moved to West Palm Beach, Florida, in his adolescence (c.
 1949).
 His stage name was given to him by his grandmother who he would visit in Georgia occasionally.
 During this time, Reid would make explicit parodies of the country music that was popular on the airwaves in Cochran then, prompting his grandmother to brand him a "blowfly".
 "In hillbilly, you'll find some of the best lyrics and morals.
 I used to listen to Homer and Jethro, and they would rap most of the time, only they didn't call it rap then.
 They used to call it soul talkin'.
 As a form of revenge, I would take songs like "The Twist," and I would change it from (sings) "Come on baby, let's do the twist" to "Come on baby, and suck my d-!"
 My grandma would say that's terrible, you're a poor excuse for a human being.
 Child, you're nastier than a blowfly."During the 1960s and 1970s he wrote for and produced artists including Betty Wright, Sam & Dave, Gwen McCrae, Jimmy "Bo" Horne, Bobby Byrd, and KC & the Sunshine Band.
+Reid wrote hit songs such as Betty Wright's Clean Up Woman and Gwen McCrae's Rockin' Chair.
 During this period he was also a recording artist, cutting many of his own songs, including "Nobody But You Babe" and his first XXX record, "Oddballs" which was reworked into "Rapp Dirty" several years later.